 "Through Gestalt Equine Assisted Psychotherapy, Family Intensives, and Relational Horsemanship, my goal is to help create beautiful relationships.
 For over 40 years I have been successfully guiding clients and students toward a more authentic and empowered way of living.
 I offer therapy sessions, parenting and human development classes, and a variety of therapeutic and horsemanship workshops (single and multi-day) throughout Colorado and the Front Range.
-I also travel throughout the US and various countries teaching, facilitating intensive therapy, and working with horses and their people.
 Many I speak with share that they desire more connection with themselves and those they love, more connection with their horse, and more connection with the natural world.
 I have dedicated my life to facilitating the recovery and deepening of such relationships.
 My passion and gift is providing a path for this to occur, so take a deep breath, and let us begin on this path together..."

 Denver Music Institute (DMI) originally a radio station in the 1970s, then becoming the Denver Music Institute in 1999, DMI has been a staple in Denver and surrounding areas for local musicians.
 Starting July of 2016, business partners, Alan Currens and Dana Wield took ownership of DMI with a vision in mind “to create performers, empower musicians, and give professionals tools to elevate their craft.”

 Risk factors are characteristics that make it more likely that someone will consider, attempt, or die by suicide.
 They can’t cause or predict a suicide attempt, but they’re important to be aware of.